debauchery1st/pythonlife/README.md

 # the python life
-## kivy edition ;)

-B3/S23 (standard rules)

-A cell is "Born" if it has exactly 3 neighbours, "Survives" if it has 2 or 3 living neighbours; it dies otherwise.
+##  (graveyard edition)

+I had intended to write Conway's Game of Life in python.

+By misunderstanding the game itself, I uncovered what I like to call the graveyard edition.

+In the graveyard, every space on the grid contains a cell. each of those cells can exist in 1 of 2 states.
+Alive or Dead.

 B23/S23 (this)

-A cell is "Born" if it has exactly 2 or 3 neighbours, "Survives" if it has exactly 2 or 3 living neighbours; it dies otherwise.
+  A cell is "re-born" if it has 2 or 3 neighbours.
+  It "survives" if it has 2 or 3 living neighbours; it dies otherwise.

 ## why (this)?